Skip to main content

 • Reserve tables nearest heat sources for bookings only

-• Charge £10 deposit (redeemable against spend)
+• Charge a small deposit (redeemable against spend)

 • Include complimentary blanket and first hot drink